 “I like to be productive – I’m always doing something, whether it’s cycling, reading, or cooking.
 I’m definitely a people person, and I know I want to help people, especially those in need.
 This job is more rewarding than anything I’ve ever done; I go home with a smile on my face, not feeling stressed out or depressed.”
 Since graduating from Brunel, Jade got a full-time job which meant that she had to finish her volunteering with Training Link.

 Until three years ago, when she took redundancy, Kathleen worked for an Irish bank.
 She is now a contractor – working as a business analyst – for a number of banks.
 Four years ago she decided that she had enough time on her hands to do voluntary work…

 Until three years ago, when she took redundancy, Kathleen worked for an Irish bank.
 She is now a contractor – working as a business analyst – for a number of banks.
 Four years ago she decided that she had enough time on her hands to do voluntary work, something she had never been involved in before.
-She is currently the treasurer and a member of the management committee for Training Link.
+She is currently the treasurer, a member of the management committee and a trustee for Training Link.

 Having raised two daughters, the issue of education has always been close to Kathleen’s heart.
 She particularly wanted to get involved in a literacy project because she had helped her daughters to learn to read and write and she thought it would be interesting to teach an adult.
 Having done a Google search on charities within an easy commute, she came across Training Link, which she had never heard of before.